asiqurrahman/mastery-coding-take-home/README.md

 Fork this repo and make sure to install all dependencies.
 To run the frontend server run `npm run dev` or `yarn dev` and you should be good to go.

 The frontend is running on nextjs and implements file based routing.
-If you are unfimiliar with file based routing checkout this guide: https://nextjs.org/docs/routing/introduction
+If you are unfamiliar with file based routing checkout this guide: https://nextjs.org/docs/routing/introduction

 # Requirements/Tasks